dntoll/1dv610/lectures/lecture_0.md

   * A3 Workshop, Code review + Experiment (U/G)
   * A4 Iteration 2 of A2, Requirements and Code quality (A-F)
   * A5 Final Exam on the book and lecture content (A-F)
+  * We use Ticknik to find cheaters so do not copy code
 * Course litterature, get it now!, java
 * Registration issues
 * Questions